-Please note: All incoming freshmen are required to complete placement exams.
-Placement exams will be available beginning Wednesday, May 2, 2018 and must be completed by Saturday, June 30, 2018.
+Please note: All incoming first-year students are required to complete placement exams.
+Placement exams will be available beginning Wednesday, May 3, 2023 and must be completed by Friday, June 30, 2023.

 - How to Complete Your Placement Exams – Deadlines, required exams for your major, and how to access the placement exams.